 Now, as you may expect, the PRO of inbound marketing is cost.
 This is because you are spending far less money trying to reach your audience because they typically come to you.

-You can start creating valuable content now, and in the long run you’re cost will be extremely low.
+You can start creating valuable content now, and in the long run, your cost will be extremely low.
 That’s because the content you create today can still be valuable to someone YEARS into the future.

 This means you are creating a compounding effect.
 And unlike outbound marketing, your inbound marketing efforts won’t expire.